TIGRLab/datman-dashboard/README.md

 #### Creating an Environment Module
-If you use environment modules (TIGRLab does) you can create your own module from the template provided in [dashboard.module.template](dashboard.module.template).
+If you use environment modules (TIGRLab does) you can create your own module from the template provided in [the docs folder](docs/dashboard.module.template).
 Just follow the comments and fill in your own passwords and other secrets.
 [See here](https://wiki.scinet.utoronto.ca/wiki/index.php/Installing_your_own_modules) for advice on setting up a module using environment modules.